Computational analysis of real-time MPEG-2 video compression and its hardware implementation

 The encoding problem is a constrained optimization problem.
 The results of statistical studies performed towards this end and the development of a new motion estimation algorithm are employed in developing a more feasible architecture for the MPEG-2 main profile and main level real-time encoding.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zuair, Mansour A., "Computational analysis of real-time MPEG-2 video compression and its hardware implementation" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 208.
+208.